lake-wg/authz/draft-selander-lake-authz.md

 The protocol consist of three security sessions going on in parallel:

 1. The EDHOC protocol between device (U) and (domain) authenticator (V)
-2. Voucher Request/Response between authenticator (V) and authorization server (W)
+2. Voucher Request/Response between authenticator (V) and authorization service (W)
-3. An exchange of voucher-related information, including the voucher itself, between device (U) and authorization server (W), mediated by the authenticator (V).
+3. An exchange of voucher-related information, including the voucher itself, between device (U) and authorization service (W), mediated by the authenticator (V).

 {{fig-protocol}} provides an overview of the message flow detailed in this section.
 An outline of EDHOC is given in {{Section 3 of I-D.ietf-lake-edhoc}}.